sparkle-project/sparkle-project.github.io/documentation/index.md

 Since Sparkle is downloading executable code to your users' systems, you must be very careful about security.
 To let Sparkle know that a downloaded update is not corrupted and came from you (instead of a malicious attacker), we recommend:

-  * Serving the update over HTTPS (your app *will not update on macOS 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements),
-  * code-signing the application via Apple's Developer ID program and/or,
-  * code-signing the published update archive with a DSA [signature](//en.wikipedia.org/wiki/Digital_signature) matching a public DSA key included in your app.
+  * Serve updates over HTTPS.

-If you are not serving updates over HTTPS and you are linking against the 10.11 SDK, **your updates will be blocked by macOS El Capitan**.
-You *must* comply with Apple's [App Transport Security](/documentation/app-transport-security/).
-In short, HTTP requests will be rejected by the system unless an exception is added within your app.
+    * Your app *will not update on macOS 10.11* unless you comply with Apple's [App Transport Security](/documentation/app-transport-security/) requirements.
+HTTP requests will be rejected by the system unless an exception is added within your app.
 App Transport Security has other specific requirements too, so please test updating your app on 10.11 even if you already are serving over HTTPS!
+    * You can get free certificates from [Let's Encrypt](https://certbot.eff.org/), and test [server configuration](https://mozilla.github.io/server-side-tls/ssl-config-generator/) with [ssltest](https://www.ssllabs.com/ssltest/).
+  * Sign the application via Apple's Developer ID program.
+  * Sign the published update archive with Sparkle's DSA signature.
+    * Updates using [Installer package](/documentation/package-updates/) (`.pkg`) *must* be signed with DSA.
+    * [Binary Delta updates](/documentation/delta-updates/) *must* be signed with DSA.
+    * [Updates of preference panes and plugins](/documentation/bundles/) *must* be signed with DSA.
+    * DSA signatures are optional for updates using regular app bundles that are signed with Apple code signing (Apple's Developer ID program or your own certificate), but we still recommended DSA signatures as a backup.

 #### DSA signatures

-We recommend signing updates with DSA signatures.
-This type of signature is most secure and supported for all types of Sparkle updates.

-* Updates using [Installer package](/documentation/package-updates/) (`.pkg`) must be signed with DSA.
-* [Binary Delta updates](/documentation/delta-updates/) must be signed with DSA.
-* [Updates of preference panes and plugins](/documentation/bundles/) must be signed with DSA.

-DSA signatures are optional for updates using regular app bundles that are signed with Apple code signing (Apple's Developer ID program or your own certificate), but we still recommended DSA signatures as a backup.

-To sign update's archive with a DSA signature:
+To prepare signing with DSA signatures:

   * First, make yourself a pair of DSA keys.
 This needs to be done only once.
 Sparkle includes a tool to help: (from the Sparkle distribution root):<br />
   `./bin/generate_keys`
   * Back up your private key (dsa_priv.pem) and <strong>keep it safe.</strong> You don't want anyone else getting it, and if you lose it, you may not be able to issue any new updates.
-  * Add your public key (dsa_pub.pem) to the Resources folder of your Xcode project.
+  * Add your public key (dsa_pub.pem) to the <samp>Resources</samp> folder of your Xcode project.
-  * Add an `SUPublicDSAKeyFile` key to your Info.plist; set its value to your public key's filename—unless you renamed it, this will be dsa_pub.pem.
+  * Add an `SUPublicDSAKeyFile` key to your `Info.plist`; set its value to your public key's filename—unless you renamed it, this will be `dsa_pub.pem`.

 #### Apple code signing

-If you are code-signing your application via Apple's Developer ID program (which is recommended for macOS 10.8+), Sparkle will ensure the new version's author matches the old version's.
+If you are code-signing your application via Apple's Developer ID program, Sparkle will ensure the new version's author matches the old version's.
 Sparkle also performs basic (but not deep) validation for testing if the new application is archived/distributed correctly as you intended.

   * Note that embedding the Sparkle.framework into the bundle of a Developer ID application requires that you code-sign the framework with your Developer ID keys.
 Xcode should do this automatically if you let it "<samp>Code Sign on Copy</samp>" Sparkle's framework.
   * You can diagnose code signing problems with [RB App Checker app](//brockerhoff.net/RB/AppCheckerLite/) and by checking logs in the Console.app.

-If you decide to both code-sign your application and include a public DSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your DSA keys.
+If you both code-sign your application and include a public DSA key for signing your update archive, Sparkle allows issuing a new update that changes either your code signing certificate or your DSA keys.
 Note however this is a last resort and should *only* be done if you lose access to one of them.

 ### 4. Publish your appcast